U.S. Department of Transportation

 Federal Highway Administration's vision for the Nation's roadways extends beyond today's challenges, anticipating the emerging issues of tomorrow.

 Signal systems that adapt to traffic conditions, advanced materials for paving and bridge building, and high-speed tolling are all examples of technologies that were only ideas just a short time ago, but are now becoming incorporated into the construction, maintenance, and operation of the Nation's highway system.
-FHWA is keeping the future in sight, standing ready to transform today's big ideas into the innovations of tomorrow.
+Federal Highway Administration (FHWA) is keeping the future in sight, standing ready to transform today's big ideas into the innovations of tomorrow.

 The challenges facing transportation agencies continue to change.
 Technology, demographics, the environment, and the economy continue to evolve.
 FHWA is keeping pace, forecasting future passenger and freight transportation needs for a range of scenarios and building strong relationships with researchers to more quickly track and identify benefits of new scientific discoveries.
 FHWA is helping equip the transportation workforce to address emerging trends such as innovative finance and program delivery methods and new techniques for building long-range considerations into today's policies.